ensariskin/Zero-RISC-V/digital/modules/execute/README.md

 # Execute (EX) Stage

 The Execute (EX) stage is the computational core of the processor where arithmetic, logical, and control operations are performed.
-All components in this stage use a consistent timescale of `100 ps / 1 ps` for accurate simulation.
+All components in this stage have been modernized with SystemVerilog and follow consistent interface conventions.

 ## Components

-### EX.v
+### execute_stage.sv

-Top-level module for the Execute stage that integrates all EX components and handles data forwarding inputs.
+Top-level module for the Execute stage that integrates all EX components and handles data forwarding inputs with standardized signal naming and parameterization.

+### function_unit_alu_shifter.sv

+Unified functional unit that:
+- Consolidates ALU and shifter operations into a single module
+- Provides cleaner interfaces and signal flow
+- Improves parameter handling for better modularity
+- Enhances flag generation and propagation

-### FU.v (Functional Unit)
+### alu.sv

-The main ALU module that:
+Modern ALU implementation that:
 - Performs arithmetic operations
 - Executes logical operations
-- Handles shift operations
-- Sets condition flags (Z, N, etc.)
+- Sets condition flags
+- Uses standardized interfaces with consistent naming

-### arithmetic_unit.v
+### arithmetic_unit.sv

 Implements:
 - Addition and subtraction
-- Comparison operations (SLT, SLTU)
+- Comparison operations (SLT, SLTU) with improved signed/unsigned handling
-- Arithmetic calculations for the RV32I ISA
+- Optimized zero detection logic
+- Comprehensive operation documentation

-### logical_unit.v
+### logical_unit.sv

 Performs bitwise logical operations:
 - AND
 - OR
 - XOR
+- Enhanced operation selection clarity

-### shifter.v
+### shifter.sv

 Implements shift operations:
 - Logical left shift (SLL)
 - Logical right shift (SRL)
 - Arithmetic right shift (SRA)

-### Branch_Controller.v
+### Branch_Controller.sv

 Makes branch decisions based on:
 - Branch type (BEQ, BNE, BLT, BGE, BLTU, BGEU)
 - ALU flags (zero, negative)
 - Verifies branch prediction from the IF stage

-### Zero_comparator.v

-Efficiently detects when a value equals zero for branch condition evaluation.

 ## Operation

-1. The EX stage receives operands from ID stage or via forwarding paths
+1. The execute stage receives operands from ID stage or via forwarding paths
-2. The FU performs the operation specified by the control signals
+2. The function_unit_alu_shifter performs the operation specified by the control signals
 3. Branch conditions are evaluated by the Branch_Controller
 4. Branch prediction is verified, and correction signals generated if needed
-5. Results and control signals are passed to the EX/MEM pipeline register
+5. Results and control signals are passed to the ex_to_mem pipeline register

 ## Key Features

-- Operand forwarding from MEM and WB stages
+- Consolidated arithmetic, logical, and shift operations in cleaner hierarchy
+- Enhanced flag generation and propagation
+- Standardized interfaces with consistent signal naming:
+  - `data_a`/`data_b` instead of `A`/`B`
+  - `data_result` instead of `S`
+  - `func_sel` instead of `Sel`
+- Improved parameter handling for better modularity
+- Optimized zero detection mechanism
-- Branch target calculation
+- Branch target calculation with improved accuracy
 - Branch prediction validation
-- JALR calculation
+- JALR calculation with enhanced handling
-- ALU operation for all RV32I instructions
-- Modular design with specialized functional units
-- Single-cycle execution for most operations
+- Single-cycle execution for all operations
-- Consistent timing using `100 ps / 1 ps` timescale
+- Comprehensive signal documentation